loschsoftware/dc/README.md

 ````
 dc new console Project01
 ````
 The above command creates the folder structure for a console application called ``Project01`` as well as the main project file, ``dsconfig.xml``.
 It is used to configure compiler settings as well as to manage the resources and references associated with the application.
-All features offered by the project system are documented [here](https://github.com/loschsoftware/dc/blob/main/docs/Projects.md).
+All features offered by the project system are documented [here](https://loschsoftware.github.io/dc/docs/projects.html).

 ## Documentation
-Further documentation on the compiler can be found in the [docs](./docs) directory.
+Further documentation on the compiler can be found [here](https://loschsoftware.github.io/dc/docs/index.html).
 Documentation on the language itself, including more code examples, can be found in the [dassie](https://github.com/loschsoftware/dassie) repository.

 ## Contributing
 Code contributions to the compiler are welcome.
-Useful information for contributors can be found [here](./docs/Contributing).
+Useful information for contributors can be found [here](https://loschsoftware.github.io/dc/docs/contributing/index.html).
 To report bugs or request a feature, use the [issues](https://github.com/loschsoftware/dc/issues) section of this repository.
 If you have a feature request for the language itself, open an issue [here](https://github.com/loschsoftware/dassie/issues) instead.

 If you wish to support the project monetarily instead, you can donate [here](https://www.paypal.com/donate/?hosted_button_id=R6XM6EX8WU9RN).